telefonicaid/fiware-arduino/README.md

 Please, in case you have any trouble signing up let us know at [iot_support@tid.es](mailto:iot_support@tid.es)

-### Step #2: Upload .ino sketch to Thinking Things Open
+### Step #2: Upload .ino sketch to Arduino
 Once you have your API credentials, get this [.ino sample sketch](/arduino) and setting up your API key.

-Upload the sketch to your Thinking Things Open and it will send A0 and A1 PIN values to FIWARE IoT Stack.
+Upload the sketch to your Arduino and it will send A0 and A1 PIN values to FIWARE IoT Stack.

 Ideally, connect there some sensors (temperature, luminosity) to have real data there.

 ### Step #3: FIWARE IoT Stack Management Portal
 To check your data is correctly sent and stored, first thing is accessing the [Management Portal](http://ttcloud.net:8808/test).
 You can log-in using your given FIWARE user/password.
-In the "Entities" section (An Entity is a data object representation in FIWARE, so your Thiking Things is represented as an Entity) you will find an Entity called "thing:myArduino" with a list of attributes:
+In the "Entities" section (An Entity is a data object representation in FIWARE, so your Arduino is represented as an Entity) you will find an Entity called "thing:myArduino" with a list of attributes:
 * "S0": Your A0 pin value
 * "S1": Your A1 pin value